 We didn't need those extra checked kilos, though, as we only brought about 11 kg each in our checked bags when we left, and about 13 kg each when we came back.
 As carry-on luggage, we both had a laptop backpack and a small tote bag.

-Cathay Pacific check-in and bag drop
+Check-in and bag drop

-There's no need to print your Cathay Pacific boarding pass.
+There's no need to print your boarding pass.
 Cathay Pacific accepts electronic boarding passes but if you want, they'll print a paper copy for you at the airport when you drop off your luggage.

-It's highly encouraged that you check in online beforehand.
+It's highly encouraged that you check-in online beforehand.
 That way, you can check all your flight details, make sure you have the seat you want, and it'll also speed up the baggage drop-off at the airport.

-When you're flying Premium Economy, there's a separate drop-off lane for you at the check-in counters, which means you won't have to get in line with all the people flying regular economy.
+When you're flying Premium Economy, there's a separate drop-off lane for you at the counters, which means you won't have to get in line with all the people flying regular economy.

 Cathay Pacific Hong Kong lounges